peterjast/reading-note/README.md

 # **Reading Notes**

+## About

+This repository contains my notes for all of the reading assignments throughout Codefellows courses 102, 201, 301 and 401.
+These notes will be updated regularly as I progress through the curriculum of each course.

 ## Author

 Peter Staker -
 *Codefellows is a huge stepping stone towards my new career as a Software Development Engineer.
 I am scheduled to begin an apprenticeship with RealSelf via the Apprenti program upon successful completion of the curriculum.
 View my github profile [here](https://github.com/peterjast).*

-## About
+## My Courses

-This repository contains my notes for all of the reading assignments throughout Codefellows courses 102, 201, 301 and 401.
-These notes will be updated regularly as I progress through the curriculum of each course.

-Courses:

-- [x] ~~Code 102 - Intro to Software Development~~
+- [x] Code 102 - ~~Intro to Software Development~~
-- [x] ~~Code 201 - Foundations of Software Development~~
+- [x] Code 201 - ~~Foundations of Software Development~~
 - [ ] Code 301 - Intermediate Software Development
 - [ ] Code 401 - Advanced Software Development